cyberark/cyberark-conjur-cli/README.md

 If the detected credential store is not one we support or is not accessible, the credentials will be written to a configuration file, `.netrc`, in plaintext.

-If written to the `.netrc`, it is highly recommended that you remove the file when done.
+If written to the `.netrc`, it is strongly recommended that you log out when not using the Conjur CLI.
+This removes the credentials from the `.netrc` file.

-The `.netrc` file or (`_netrc` for Windows environments) contains credentials needed to login the Conjur endpoint and should consist of machine, login, and password.
+The `.netrc` file or (`_netrc` for Windows environments) contains credentials needed to log in to the Conjur endpoint and should consist of 'machine', 'login', and 'password'.

 Note that if you choose to create this file yourself, ensure you follow least privilege, allowing only the user who has created the file to have read/write permissions on it (`chmod 700 .netrc`).